Axway/platform-management-docs/content/en/docs/release_notes/16_0_0_release_notes.md

 __Fixed issues__

-* Fixed an issue where provider organization members signing in from a Marketplace may not be redirectly back to the Marketplace after authenticating.
+* Fixed an issue where provider organization members signing in from a Marketplace may not be redirected back to the Marketplace after authenticating.
 * Restored display of small non-zero values on the *Monthly Usage* and related views.
 Previously, small non-integer usage values (specifically Volume) may have been displayed as zero.
 Non-zero values will now be displayed as `<0.01 GB`.

 ---